-Increasing interest in government jobs is not enough to ensure the government has the right talent to tackle our country's challenges; the federal hiring process itself is too cumbersome and slow for today's fast-paced talent market.
-Long a source of frustration for agencies and applicants alike, the federal hiring process is not designed with applicants in mind and it discourages talent from pursuing federal service.
-A Partnership review of hiring at selected agencies revealed that the process for hiring a single employee can include more than 110 steps.
-When releasing OPM's hiring reform guidance, Director Berry stated that "on average it takes 5 months;" however some federal job applicants wait a year, or longer, before receiving a job offer.
+Increasing interest in government jobs is not enough to ensure the government has the right talent to tackle our country's challenges.
+Long a source of frustration for agencies and applicants alike, the federal hiring process was not designed with applicants in mind and discourages talent from pursuing federal service.

-After the release of the President's hiring reform initiative on May 11, 2010, the Partnership immediately began working with OPM and the Office of Management and Budget (OMB) to ensure broad adoption of the reforms.
+Since the President announced his hiring reform initiative on May 11, 2010, the Partnership has been working with OPM and the Office of Management and Budget (OMB) to ensure broad adoption of the reforms.
 We collaborated with OPM to develop and implement a series of hiring reform "boot camps" for senior hiring reform officials across government.
 We are also providing guidance and support to OMB on how to effectively measure agency progress.

-In addition to reform efforts, the Partnership works with federal agencies through programs like FedRecruit to assist them in building their capacity to recruit, hire and retain top entry-level talent.
+In addition to reform efforts, the Partnership works directly with federal agencies through programs like FedRecruit to assist them in building their capacity to recruit, hire and retain top entry-level talent.
 Through a structured, short-term, hands-on engagement, agencies have the opportunity to make meaningful and lasting changes to their efforts to get the right talent into the right jobs.

 As part of FedRecruit, and in light of the focus on manager engagement in hiring reform, we developed and released What's My Role?
 A Step-by-Step Hiring Guide for Federal Managers.
-The guide instantly caught media attention and the interest of federal managers across the country.
+The guide instantly captured the interest of federal managers across the country.
 In addition to other agency training programs, this resource serves as a cornerstone for a year-long series of workshops and webinars designed, in concert with OPM, to enhance HR and hiring manager collaboration.